flischewski1/scc-webservice/README.md

 ## we want to bulid a task manager with Python and Flask

-first step: minimum viable product
+first step: minimum viable product (create and delete task, update, status)

 ## sources